aws-samples/aws-genomics-workflows/docs/orchestration/nextflow/nextflow-overview.md

 }
 ```

-The `<nextflowJobRoleArn>` is described below.
+The `<nextflowJobRoleArn>` is a reference to the IAM Role required by Nextflow head jobs and is described below.

 ### Nextflow IAM Role

-Nextflow needs to be able to create and submit Batch Job Defintions and Batch Jobs, and read workflow logs and session information from an S3 bucket.
+Nextflow needs to be able to create Batch Job Defintions, submit and cancel Batch Jobs, and read workflow logs and session information from S3.
 These permissions are provided via a Job Role associated with the Job Definition.
 Policies for this role would look like the following:

 #### Nextflow-Batch-Access